 Durability

 As mentioned above, welding is used in structural frameworks.
-Weighing thousands of tons, there is incredible stress on these metal beams, and failure can result in a major collapse.
+Weighing thousands of tons, these metal beams endure incredible stress, and failure can result in a major collapse.

-Fortunately, with sound welding processes and techniques, it is not an issue, and such incredible structures are conceived and engineered in a very short time.
+Fortunately, with sound welding processes and techniques, this is not an issue, and such incredible structures can be conceived and engineered quickly.

 Efficiency

-The construction industry makes a huge profit mainly due to its high productivity rate.
+The construction industry makes a huge profit mainly due to its high productivity.
 Welding enables and improves this efficiency with technology such as ArcReach, which provides a constant power source irrespective of distance, automation equipment, and multiprocess welders, wherein different welds can be carried out in a single machine.

 Versatility

 Welding can be implemented in almost any type of construction process.
-Be it welding huge structural beams or the smallest of pipes or electrical conduits, it can all be done with one process.
+Whether welding huge structural beams, the smallest pipes, or electrical conduits, it can all be done with one process.

 Economical

-While welding is economic in itself due to its efficiency, the benefits can be expounded by renting out high-quality equipment for construction contract projects.
+While welding is economically viable due to its efficiency, the benefits of renting high-quality equipment for construction contract projects can be multiplied.

 1. ARC/SMAW Welding